brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-mahogany-l-browne.md

       Scott’s “Florence, Arizona.”
 She hosted and produced the YouTube series “Body Empowerment,” and was President of the Board of Directors for Mental Fitness, Inc.
+  - person: ramya-ramana-2
+    event_bio: "Ramya Ramana is an Indian-American poet, author, educator and songwriter.
+The New York native often writes about topics such as race, femininity, intergenerational trauma, faith and the first-gen experience.
+      She received her bachelor’s at St. John’s University which she attended on a full scholarship with the NY Knicks Poetry Slam.
+Ramana’s upcoming projects include: creating a spoken word album, and songwriting.
+Ramana is currently receiving her MFA in poetry at The New School."
   - person: gabriel-ramirez
     event_bio: "Gabriel Ramirez is a Queer Afro-Latinx poet, activist, and teaching artist.
 Gabriel has received fellowships from The Conversation Literary